likhia/hyperpartisan-news/README.md

 ## Start Consumer

-* Under the `streaming` folder, run the command below to consumer message from `hyperpartisan` topic.
+* Under the `streaming` folder, run the command below to consume message from `hyperpartisan` topic.
 ```
 python3.10 ./src/Hyperpartisan.py
 ```

-* Under the same folder, run the command below to consumer message from `non-hyperpartisan` topic.
+* Under the same folder, run the command below to consume message from `non-hyperpartisan` topic.
 ```
 python3.10 ./src/NonHyperpartisan.py
 ```

 ## Start Producer

-* Under the `streaming` folder, run the command below to run Producer as a service to consume news content.
+* Under the `streaming` folder, run the command below to run Producer as a service to send news content to the streaming solution.
 ```
 python3.10 ./src/RawProducer.py
 ```